FreeRADIUS/freeradius-server/src/tests/keywords/README.md

   `# PRE: if`

-* FOO.attrs
+* foo.attrs

   Contains the input packet and the filter for the reply.
 There always has to be attributes in the input, and filter attributes in the reply.

-  If `FOO` doesn't exist, then the `default-input.attrs` file is used.
+  If `foo` doesn't exist, then the `default-input.attrs` file is used.
   This allows many tests to be simplified, as all they need is a little bit of "unlang".

 ## How it works.

-The input packet is passed into the unit test framework, through the FOO unlang snippet, and filtered through the reply filter.
+The input packet is passed into the unit test framework, through the unlang snippet in `foo`, and filtered through the reply filter in `foo.attrs`.
 If everything matches, then the test case passes.

+To add a test, just put `foo` and (optionally) `foo.attrs` into this directory.
+The build framework will pick them up and automatically run them.